Guidance for providers of accommodation for survivors of violence against women, domestic abuse and sexual violence (VAWDASV).

 - using the pandemic to justify increased financial control

-- stopping their partner from caring for an elderly loved one
+- stopping their partner or family member from caring for an elderly loved one

-- stopping them from working or forcing them to continue to work even when they are scared of becoming ill
+- stopping their partner or family member from working, or forcing them to continue to work even when they are scared of becoming ill.

-It may also be the case that due to the enhanced social pressures and exacerbating factors, such as concerns about money or health, and being confined for extended periods of time with other family members, that those not previously recognised as abusive partners may start to exhibit signs of abuse.
+It may also be the case that due to the enhanced social pressures and exacerbating factors, such as concerns about money or health, and being confined for extended periods of time with other family members, those not previously recognised as abusive partners/family members may start to exhibit signs of abuse.

 Not every home is a place of safety.
-It is highly likely that self-isolation and social distancing will increase the risk and fear felt by a victim of violence and abuse.
-Self-isolation and social distancing can amplify abusers’ power and control.
-For some survivors, additional barriers may be experienced or intensified increasing their vulnerability.
-These include victims with insecure immigration status who have limited access to healthcare or financial resources, or, disabled survivors who may be at greater risk of infection or cannot access support from family and friends.
+It is highly likely that the requirements imposed by social distancing and (if necessary) any requirement to self-isolate in their own home will increase the risk and fear felt by a victim of violence and abuse.
+The need to socially distance and (if necessary) self-isolate can mean that an abusers’ power and control becomes amplified.
+For some victims/survivors, additional barriers may be experienced or intensified increasing their vulnerability.
+These include victims with insecure immigration status who have limited access to healthcare or financial resources, or, disabled victims/survivors who may be at greater risk of infection, or cannot access support from family and friends.

-Victims and survivors who are separated from their abuser may also see an increase in abuse whilst in isolation.
+Victims and survivors who are separated from their abuser may also see an increase in abuse whilst complying with the coronavirus restrictions.
 Harassment via technology or child contact issues may be factors that increase risk post separation.

 Access to support

-With self-isolation and social distancing keeping families together in their homes, adult and child survivors will have fewer opportunities for contact with supportive friends, families, community members and providers.
+As a result of the restrictions in place to limit the spread of coronavirus families may be spending longer at home together, and therefore adult and child victims/survivors will have fewer opportunities for contact with supportive friends, families, community members and providers.
 Victims’ contact with support networks may be limited to social media, ‘phone and other forms of technology which could be monitored by perpetrators.

-Live Fear Free helpline will remain open and offering a full service during the COVID-19 outbreak.
-Welsh Government will communicate this through its networks and social media platforms and encourage others to do so.
+Live Fear Free helpline will remain open and offer a full service during the COVID-19 outbreak.
+The Welsh Government will communicate this through its networks and social media platforms and encourage others to do so.